0xKitsune/specs/specs/experimental/builder.md

 By decoupling the block construction process from the Sequencer's Execution Engine, operators can tailor transaction sequencing rules without diverging from the standard Optimism Protocol Client.
-This flexibility allows individual chains to experiment on seqeuncing features, providing a means for differentiation.
+This flexibility allows individual chains to experiment on sequencing features, providing a means for differentiation.
 This minimum viable design also includes a local block production fallback as a training wheel to ensure liveness and network performance in the event of local Block Builder failure.